thiagoa/dotfiles/README.md

   in your home directory.
 - Installs my vim configuration
 - Installs base16.
 I have settled down on this theme
+- Installs my Linux configuration on Linux and/or WSL systems
+- Installs my Mac configuration on Mac computers
+- Many more!

 This is an idempotent script, run it as many times as you want.